ORIOLE PLACE ROAD SAFETY & TRAFFIC CONTROL

 2) We have no shoulder, no sidewalk and no curb = No protection

 3) Our homes have a minimum setback from the street of 40 feet, with most homes being roughly 55 feet away from the street.
-This means that we have small front yards with very limited space.
+This means that we have shallow front yards with very limited space.
 So, when a driver loses control of a vehicle, they are very likely to damage our personal property, e.i. homes, parked vehicles, mailboxes, etc.

 5) We have an elementary school bus stop in the middle of our street.
-Many vehicles started driving around the bus while it was letting children off, so the bus driver had to start parking the bus in the middle of the street to impede any vehicle from speeding around it.
+Many vehicles started driving around the bus while it was letting children on/off, so the bus driver had to start parking the bus in the middle of the street to impede any vehicle from speeding around it.

 6) It is unsafe to check our mailboxes.
 Several instances have occurred and people have almost been struck by an oncoming vehicle while checking their mailbox.
 These individuals have had to jump out of the way to avoid being struck in the middle of the day.